-- 2.7 The Officer must keep the records detailed in these Rules. - 2.8 The requirements for the various procurement procedures (based on total value) are detailed below.
-Where a procedure is required that would be above the Public Procurement threshold (in terms of total value), the Officer must contact Welland Procurement before embarking on the procurement. - 2.9 Officers must take all necessary legal, financial, and other professional advice (e.g., HR, Comms etc.) and ensure the necessary decisions are in place before embarking upon any procurement process.
-Please speak to Democratic Services for any queries relating to approvals. - 2.9.1 Officers will need to ensure they have the relevant budget approved (as per the scheme of authorisation as set out in the Constitution) and available prior to embarking upon a procurement process.
+- 2.9 Officers should take all necessary legal, financial and other professional advice (e.g. HR, Comms etc.) and ensure the necessary decisions are in place before embarking upon any procurement process.
+If in doubt, please speak to Democratic Services. - 2.9.1 Officers will need to ensure they have the relevant budget approved and available prior to embarking upon a procurement process.
 Budget approval ensures you have provision to fund any commitment within your own budget, and where sufficient budget isn't available the additional required funding has been sought and approved via members or delegated decision via the Chief Executive to access funding from reserves.
-Further information on this (and the process) can be found within the Financial Procedure Regulations; if in doubt, please speak to the Budget Holder or the Corporate Services Manager. - 2.9.2 Officers will need written approval to procure (email and/or completion of the Welland Procurement Initiation Document is sufficient).
-This approval needs to be sought regardless of the procurement route i.e., Tender, Quotation, Framework Award or Exemption. - 2.9.3 Officers will need approval to award, in line with the Constitution.
-This approval needs to be sought regardless of the procurement route i.e., Tender, Quotation, Framework Award or Exemption.

-2.9.3.1 For contracts with a total value under £20,000, this must be done in writing (email is sufficient).

-2.9.3.2 For contracts with a total value of £20,000 or more, this must take the form of a Decision Notice (Record); please speak to Democratic Services.

-2.9.4 A Key Decision must be on the forward plan.
+Further information on this (and the process) can be found within the Financial Procedure Regulations; if in doubt, please speak to your Budget Holder or the Corporate Services Manager. - 2.9.2 Officers will need approval to award, in line with the Constitution.
+This approval needs to be sought regardless of the procurement route i.e. Tender, Quotation, Framework Award or Exemption. - 2.9.2.1 For contracts with a total value under £50,000, this must be done in writing (email is sufficient). - 2.9.2.2 For contracts with a total value of £50,000 or more, this must take the form of a Decision Notice (Record); please speak to Democratic Services. - 2.9.3 A Key Decision must be on the forward plan.
 Democratic Services must be engaged prior to any procurement process with a total value of £50,000 or more commencing.
 Note that any applicable "call in" period must be observed before the Decision is implemented.